-(Here’s a good link that explains basic sink plumbing components, in case you want to know a little more about how you sink works.)
+Here’s a good link that explains basic sink plumbing components, in case you want to know a little more about how you sink works.

 (And, if you’re an adventurous DIYer and are considering attempting a sink repair yourself, this video might help…)

 Step 2.
-Measure Cabinet
+Measure the Sink Cabinet Floor

-Therefore, you’ll need to install the new floor in two separate pieces that meet in the center.
+That means you need to install the new floor in two separate pieces that meet in the center.

 Pull a measurement from the left wall to approximately the center of the cabinet (behind the face frame divider).
 This will be the width of your first piece.

-(For precision, wait to measure the second piece until the first has been installed.)
+For precision, wait to measure the second piece until the first has been installed.

 Step 3.
 Cut First Piece, Mark For Pipes